-inStream Input stream containing the GSS-API wrap token received from the peer.

-outStream The output stream to write the application message to.
+- inStream: Input stream containing the GSS-API wrap token received from the peer. - outStream: The output stream to which to write the application message.

-Upon return from the method, this object will contain msgProp the applied QOP, the privacy state of the message, and supplementary information described in 4.12.3 stating whether the token was a duplicate, old, out of sequence or arriving after a gap.
+msgProp: Upon return from the method, this object will contain the applied QOP, the privacy state of the message, and supplementary information, described in section 5.12.3, stating whether the token was a duplicate, old, out of sequence, or arriving after a gap.

-6.4.14. getMIC
+7.4.18. getMIC

-public byte[] getMIC(byte []inMsg, int offset, int len, MessageProp msgProp) throws GSSException
+public byte[] getMIC(byte[] inMsg, int offset, int len, MessageProp msgProp) throws GSSException

-Returns a token containing a cryptographic MIC for the supplied message, for transfer to the peer application.
+Returns a token containing a cryptographic MIC for the supplied message for transfer to the peer application.
 Unlike wrap, which encapsulates the user message in the returned token, only the message MIC is returned in the output token.
 This method is identical in functionality to its stream counterpart.